opwvhk/opk-parent/README.md

 2. Add a `<server>` to your Maven settings with id `maven-central-portal` and the username & encrypted password of your Sonatype account token.
 You can give it a different id, but then you'll need to configure your projects with a property `publishingServerId` containing the id.
-3. Have `gpg` configured to select the correct private key by default (this is automatically the case if you have only one), and use an agent to access the private key.
+3. Have `gpg` configured to use the correct private key by default
+    * The correct private is automatically selected if you have only one.
+    * To use the key, the gpg pinentry must use the correct tty (`export GPG_TTY=$(tty)` on Linux/Mac),
+    * Or you should have the password in an environment variable, specified by the Maven property `gpg.passphraseEnvName` (defaults to `MAVEN_GPG_PASSPHRASE`).

 Configure your project
 ----------------------